-Today the first line of therapy for Allied Disorders is often low protein foods.
+Today the first line of therapy for Phenylketonuria (PKU) & Allied Disorders is often a low protein diet that includes low protein foods.
+These are really rare genetic metabolic disorders that are detected by newborn screening at birth.

-These include Maple Syrup Urine Disease (MSUD), Babies with MSUD are unable to break down amino acids called leucine, isoleucine and valine.
+Maple Syrup Urine Disease (MSUD), Babies with MSUD are unable to break down amino acids called leucine, isoleucine and valine.

 Homocystinuria (HCY) is a rare but potentially serious inherited condition.
 It means the body can't process the amino acid methionine.

 This causes a harmful build-up of substances in the blood and urine.
+Homocystinuria (HCU) treatment includes a low-protein diet that limits methionine intake.
+This diet includes low-protein foods, synthetic protein, and protein-free foods.

 Methylmalonic Acidemia (MMA) is a disorder in which the body cannot break down certain proteins and fats.

 The result is a buildup of a substance called methylmalonic acid in the blood.
 This condition is passed down through families.
+Methylmalonic acidemia (MMA) is treated with a low-protein diet to limit the production of methylmalonic acid.
+The diet also includes supplements and may also include a special medical food.

 Propionic Acidemia is an inherited disorder in which the body is unable to process certain parts of proteins and lipids (fats) properly.
 It is classified as an organic acid disorder, which is a condition that leads to an abnormal buildup of particular acids known as organic acids.
+The primary treatment for Propionic Acidemia is a low protein diet, which restricts the intake of certain amino acids like leucine, valine, threonine, and methionine, as these contribute to the buildup of propionic acid in the body; this dietary management is crucial for managing the condition and preventing complications.

 What is Renal Disease?

-A low protein diet (LPD) of 0.6–0.8 g/kg/day is often recommended for the management of CKD.
+(CKD) Chronic Kidney Disease treatment can inlclude A low protein diet (LPD) of 0.6–0.8 g/kg/day is often recommended for the management of CKD.

 CKD is a condition in which the kidneys are damaged and cannot filter blood as well as they should.